Baltimore City College Knights: 20th Century

 City College also became nationally recognized for its football program during this period.
 The 1934–1941 teams posted a 54-game unbeaten streak, still one of the longest in Maryland state history.

 21st Century

 The 2013-14 boys basketball team and coaching staff pose for a picture after winning the MPSSAA 3A state championship in 2014.

 In 1992, Baltimore City Public Schools voted to withdraw from the MSA and join the Maryland Public Secondary Schools Athletic Association (MPSSAA), aligning with the statewide public school system beginning in 1993.
 While City College formally joined MPSSAA along with other public high schools, its leadership and alumni community expressed reservations about the departure from MSA, which they viewed as a competitive, academically rigorous, and tradition-rich league.

-Under the MPSSAA, City College has continued its championship pedigree.
-Since 1993, the Knights six state championships, including titles in:
+Since 1993, the Knights have won six state championships in the following sports: